 Huddie William Ledbetter, better known as Lead Belly, was an American folk-blues singer, songwriter and guitarist.
-His vibrant tenor, his virtuosity on the twelve-string guitar and songs such as Goodnight, Irene, The Midnight Special and Where Did You Sleep Last Night made him one of the greatest musicians of all time as well as one of the greatest musical influences of the 20th century.
+His vibrant tenor, his virtuosity on the twelve-string guitar and songs such as Goodnight, Irene, The Midnight Special and Where Did You Sleep Last Night made him one of the most excellent musicians of all time as well as one of the most significant musical influences of the 20th century.

 In 1934, Leadbelly became the first Southern Black musician to play to a white audience in the North.
-Thanks to his eclectic repertoire, his vibrant tenor, his virtuosity on the 12-string guitar, Lead Belly was suddenly at the heart of an urban Folk movement that originated in the 1930s in Greenwich Village, and progressive movements in New York.
-Along with Woody Guthrie, Cisco Houston and Peter Seeger, Leadbelly enjoyed a great success amongst white audiences.
+Thanks to his eclectic repertoire, his vibrant tenor and his virtuosity on the 12-string guitar, Lead Belly was suddenly at the heart of an urban Folk movement which originated in Greenwich Village at the time.
+Along with Woody Guthrie, Cisco Houston and Peter Seeger, Leadbelly enjoyed great success amongst white audiences.
 Despite his success, Lead Belly remained penniless as the Lomax (father and son) did well out of him, taking two-thirds of his record payments – and even two-thirds of the money he made passing the hat round at shows.